chetnashah/algonotes/BinaryTrees/BinarySearchTrees/InOrderSuccessor.md

 }
 ```

 # Varaint : Approach with parent pointers: Assuming **parent pointers are present for each node**

+Solution is taken from CLRS book

 https://leetcode.com/problems/inorder-successor-in-bst-ii/